 - Irrational and erratic behavior fueled by an unnatural optimism of the future

-- Overabundance of sexual energy; sexual promiscuity or other risky behavior that is not typical of the person or his/her behavior
+- Overabundance of sexual energy; sexual promiscuity or other lewd and risky behavior that is not typical of the person or his/her behavior

 - Attention deficit, inability to focus on anything for any amount of time